joshdover/charts.js/README.md

 $('#chart').chart('update');
 ```

+### Column Titles

+You may either specify the column titles of each series in your array using the `columnTitles` item, or they may be included in the JSON you pass in, or by the data returned by the server at the URL.

 ## Customizing

 Google Charts allows for tons of customization, you and Charts.js supports all of these customization options.